Asolo Rep cancels rest of season

-SARASOTA — Asolo Rep announced in a Thursday news release that it is suspending "all public performances and related events for the remainder of the 2019-20 season" because of COVID-19 pandemic.
+SARASOTA — Asolo Rep announced in a news release that it is suspending “all public performances and related events for the remainder of the 2019-20 season” because of the COVID-19 pandemic.

-Canceled productions include "The Great Leap," "Knoxville," "Hood" and "Snow White," according to a news release.
+Cancelled productions include “The Great Leap,” “Knoxville,” “Hood” and “Snow White,” according to the release.

 “The safety and well-being of our audience, artists and staff will always be of the highest importance to us,” said producing artistic director Michael Donald Edwards.

-The theater said it is following CDC and public health officials guidelines.
+The theater said it is following Centers for Disease Control and Prevention and public health officials' guidelines.

-“It is absolutely heartbreaking that the companies of these shows, which have done some of the most remarkable work I have seen in my 14 years in this position, will not have the opportunity to perform this season on our stage,” Edwards said in the news release.
+“It is absolutely heartbreaking that the companies of these shows, which have done some of the most remarkable work I have seen in my 14 years in this position, will not have the opportunity to perform this season on our stage,” Edwards said.
 “These decisions were not made lightly, but we deem them necessary to support our community’s and the world’s efforts to respond to the spread of the virus.”

 It said it is hoping “patron generosity” will help the theater’s future since it is canceling “nearly one-third of its season.”

-Another option is having the cost of a ticket toward a 2020-21 ticket or subscription package.
+Another option is putting the cost of 2019-20 tickets toward a ticket or subscription package for the 2020-21 season.

 Those wanting to donate can visit www.asolorep.org for more information.